 However, wildcards can be used to apply instrumentation to all abstract or concrete classes whose names match the wildcard pattern that is specified in the <class-name> element.

-See "About using the wildcard character " on page 219.
+See About using the wildcard character .

 About extending instrumentation to methods that match a wildcard